iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 `GraphicTemplate` and `RenderInstances` are both reusable - you can produce multiple sets of instances of a given template, and use the same set of instances with multiple different templates.

 For the stop sign example described above, you might have a [glTF model](https://en.wikipedia.org/wiki/GlTF) representing a stop sign and an array containing the position of each stop sign.
-You could t hen use a function like the following to produce a graphic that draws the stop sign at each of those positions.
+You could then use a function like the following to produce a graphic that draws the stop sign at each of those positions.

 ```ts
 [[include:Gltf_Instancing]]